 4. Should a diaper cover the baby’s belly button?

-There is no need for a diaper’s waistband to cover the belly button.
 If the umbilical cord stump is still on your baby, then it is best to fold the front of the diaper to prevent it from touching the belly button.
 The diaper should not touch the stump since it could accidentally tug it.
 You can consider specialized newborn diapers that feature a waistband hole, which allows the umbilical cord stump to pass through.
+Once the umbilical stump area is completely healed, the diaper can be worn on top of the naval area.
+Wearing the diaper high enough can sometimes prevent accidents.

 5. How tight should diaper tabs be?